SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Experiments

 \subsection{Helpfulness \& Harmlessness Control}

 Here, we investigate the effectiveness of our approach in aligning models to generate helpful and harmless responses in dialogue.
-We employ the Anthropic HH dataset~\citep{bai2022hh}, consisting of open-ended multi-turn dialogues in which humans ask a chat assistant for help, advice, or to perform a task.
-We train Pythia 1.4B~\citep{biderman2023pythia} using the chosen completions for SFT training and the preference dataset for PO over the resulting reference model.
+We employ the Anthropic HH dataset~\citep{bai2022hh}, consisting of open-ended multi-turn dialogues in which humans ask an assistant for help, advice, or to perform a task.
+We train Pythia 1.4B~\citep{biderman2023pythia} using the chosen completions for SFT training and the preference dataset for PO.